hasura/learn-graphql/tutorials/frontend/vectordbs/tutorial-site/content/query-data/1-simple-queries.md

 This is where we start to see power of the Hasura integration.

 Let's say I wanted to access `Resumes` and search over the vectorized `near_text` property.
 I can do this easily with Hasura's GraphQL API.
-Let's take a look at the query we'll be running:
+Head to the `API` tab and run this query:

 ```gql
 query SimpleQuery {